Last modified on April 3, 2023

 sudo mkdir -p /opt/strongdm/bin/ sudo mkdir -p /var/log/sdm/ sudo tee "/opt/strongdm/bin/log-archiver.sh" > /dev/null <<'EOT' #!/bin/bash START=$(date -d "yesterday 00:00" '+%Y-%m-%d 00:00:00') FN=$(date -d "yesterday 00:00" '+%Y-%m-%d') END=$(date -d "today 00:00" '+%Y-%m-%d 00:00:00') TARGET=/var/log/sdm /opt/strongdm/bin/sdm audit queries --from "$START" --to "$END" >> "$TARGET/queries.$FN" EOT sudo chown sdm:sdm /var/log/sdm /opt/strongdm/ /opt/strongdm/bin/ /opt/strongdm/bin/log-archiver.sh sudo chmod +x /opt/strongdm/bin/log-archiver.sh

 Set up a systemd service and timer

-systemd service definition will run the script daily, at the time
+systemd service definition runs the script daily at the time that

 systemctl is configured to run daily services.